cseanburns/electronic_resource_mgmt/lectures/13-user-experience.md

-I agree with McDonald that despite having around 30 or so years of experience with web-based electronic resources, more with other types of electronic resources that existed prior to the web and that were based on the then internet, on optical disks, etc., we are still in the throws of disruption.
+I agree with McDonald that despite having around 30 or so years of experience with web-based electronic resources, more with other types of electronic resources that existed prior to the web and that were based on the then internet, on optical disks, etc., we are still in the throes of disruption.
-There's a lot yet to learn about design for the web, just like there's a lot left to learn about how to design a home or office, and nothing will be settled for a while.
-Although I doubt if there will be any single dominate user experience or user interface, since there are many cultures and backgrounds and experiences, I'm fairly sure the low hanging fruit problems will work out eventually.
+There's a lot yet to learn about design for the web, just like there's a lot of left to learn about how to design a home or office, and nothing will be settled for a while.
+Although I doubt if there will be any single dominate user experience or user interface, since there are many cultures and backgrounds and experiences, I'm fairly sure the low-hanging fruit problems will work out eventually.
 Remember though that 95% of the cause of all of this is due to copyright issues, which necessitate the entire electronic resource ecosystem and the complications that are introduced by having to work with vendors who